StephenOTT/camunda-form-validator-js-server/README.md

 1. Cleanup Messages in console for proper Camunda Logging usage
 1. Add Bean support for calling the validator through a Expression/Short name, rather than the fully qualified class name.
 1. Add SPIN support and usage examples
-1. <s>Add validate.js example</s>
+1. :white_check_mark: <s>Add validate.js example</s>
 1. Better error and debug support
 1. Add error messages in the REST API and Task list for Camunda
 1. Add Unit Testing
 1. Add to Maven and easy importing into camunda Maven builds
 1. Add usage example of Form Validation occuring from a Vertx Event Bus (Polyglot)
 1. Update Camunda Docs with notes and usage of the Form Validation Error Messages that can be thrown: https://docs.camunda.org/manual/7.8/user-guide/task-forms/#form-field-validation.
 Docs currently are missing this information.
-1. Add support for multiple validation js files in a deployment and each Start Event / User Task can call a specific validation js file (likely through expression arguments or Form Properties)
+1. :white_check_mark: <s>Add support for multiple validation js files in a deployment and each Start Event / User Task can call a specific validation js file (likely through expression arguments or Form Properties)</s>
 1. Add example of Web Service Validation call, where data is validated against a web service, and the web service call is done from Camunda Server side to the third-party.